 Because of this philosophy, we don’t decide was gets programmed: our shows decide that they want to perform with us!
 The Fringe was built on the principles of openness, inclusion and an opportunity for everyone and anyone to perform, and we believe that our programme reflects that!
 We have a fantastically eclectic programme created by the companies who perform with us.

-TW: Do you see Greenside playing a special role within the Fringe?
+CC: Do you see Greenside playing a special role within the Fringe?

 D&T: With so much talk about the growing commercial nature of the Festival, the emergence of the ‘Comedy Festival’, the ever rising power of the ‘Big Four’, and the frequent lack of ‘Fringe spirit’, we think we offer a real essence of the Fringe.

 We believe that there should be a platform where all new and emerging artists can showcase their work and perfect their trade, and our niche falls in this very area; we aim to create a home away from home for our companies, and top quality performance spaces available to all.

 Geographically speaking, we also bring the Fringe to this side of Edinburgh.
 And, although located just sixty seconds from the Edinburgh Playhouse, we offer a Fringe haven, with our beautiful cafe courtyard and, unique for a Fringe Venue we think, tranquil gardens where you can sit back and relax.

 You will also notice lots of charming and beautiful bits and pieces around Greenside created by our Artist In Residence @atomicuke – three years ago we asked him to come and do ‘something’, and he’s still here and happily doing just that.

 CC: Is there anything in particular we should be looking out for in your 2012 programme?